YourOnly-One/content/snoworld/en-ph/kb/ppop/ppop-idols.md

   attribrel="noopener external"
 >}}

 In March 17, 2010, the Philippines saw its first P-pop idol boy group in XLR8.
 XLR8 was an 8-member idol boy group with members Arkin del Rosario, Carlo Lazerna, identical twins Meljohn and Melmar Magno, AJ Muhlach, Kiko Ramos, Caleb Santos, and Hideaki Torio.
-They regularly performed in GMA 7's variety show, <cite lang="en-PH">Party Pilipinas</cite>.
+They regularly performed in GMA 7's variety show, <cite><bdi lang="en-PH">Party Pilipinas</bdi></cite>.
 They had one studio album (certified gold), two singles and music videos, won the Most Promising Recording/Performing Group of 2011 from the GMMSF Box-Office Entertainment Awards, and three concerts under their belt, before they went their separate ways.

 ### First P-pop idol co-ed group

 P-pop co-ed groups are not new in the Philippines, there were the immensely popular co-ed groups Smokey Mountain from 1989 to 1995—whose songs can still be heard to this day—and the young teens known as Sugarpop from 2006 to 2009.
 Though, the title of the first P-pop idol co-ed group goes to RPM.

-RPM (<span lang="tl-Tglg">ᜇ᜔ᜉ᜔ᜋ᜔</span>), or Real Pinoy Music, was a 7-member P-pop idol co-ed group that debuted on April 21, 2010.
+RPM (<bdi lang="tl-Tglg">ᜇ᜔ᜉ᜔ᜋ᜔</bdi>), or Real Pinoy Music, was a 7-member P-pop idol co-ed group that debuted on April 21, 2010.
 The group was made up of Pio Balbuena, Yanna Garcia, Anna Luna, Samantha Page, Chris Salcedo, Carl Trazo, and Vince Yap.

 {{< video
   id="RLAp9uhQFOI"